mathieuancelin/elem-vdom/readme.md

 so if you need to write an async test and use the `done` function when you need it, don't use that, but don't forget to call `DOM.cleanup()` to be sure to work on a clean page.

 The DOM API is just a bunch of helpers to find nodes in the current document.
-If you're confortable with those API, you are not forced to use the DOM API.
+If you're comfortable with those API, you are not forced to use the DOM API.
 Just mount your component in the #app node and don't forget to unmount everything between each test.
 The API is the following :

 * `appHtml()` : return '#app' innerHTML
 * `html(of)` : return innerHTML of the selected node
-* `children(of)` : return chidren of the selected node as an array
+* `children(of)` : return children of the selected node as an array
 * `node(of)` : return selected node
 * `nodes(of)` : return selected nodes as an array
 * `renderComponent(component)` : render an `Elem` component in the '#app' node